Bennett wins New Zealand U13 Squash title winner - NZ Herald

 The championships were held on October 2-5 at the Christchurch Squash Club.
 Brodie competed in the Under 13 age group.
 Brodie was seeded number 1.

-His first match he won 3-0 against Leo Tagg from Southland.
-This put him into the semifinals against Theo Gannon from Wellington, where Brodie won 3-1.
+His first match he won 3-0 against Leo Tagg from Southland, which put him into the semifinals against Theo Gannon from Wellington, where Brodie won 3-1.
 His final match was played against Whanganui's Maximus Matthews with Brodie winning 3-2.

-Brodie's goal was to make top three so was very proud and happy to have won his first New Zealand national title.
+Brodie's goal was to make top three so was proud and happy to have won his first New Zealand National Title.

 AdvertisementAdvertise with NZME.